Corporate English

 favour

-Both versions mean the same thing and can frequently be used interchangeably in any informal context.
+Both words have the same meaning and can be used interchangeably within their respective dialects.

 favour